 Often, dogs who are in rehabilitation are not ready for adoption right away.
-Whether they are underweight, unsocialized or need time to heal from a medical issue, some can take weeks or months before they can be deemed 'available'.
+Whether they are underweight, unsocialized or need time to heal from a medical issue, some can take week, months or even years before they can be deemed 'available'.

 If you are interested in a rehabilitation dog feel free to contact us.
 We will be happy to update you on their improvements and status.